-The capital expenditure plans set out in Section 2 provide details of the service activity.
-The treasury management function ensures that the Commissioners cash is organised in accordance with the the relevant professional codes, so that sufficient cash is available to meet this service activity.
-This will involve both the organisation of the cash flow and, where capital plans require, the organisation of approportiate borrowing facilities.
+The treasury management function ensures that the Commissioners cash is organised in accordance with the the relevant professional codes, so that sufficient cash is available to meet the capital expenditure plan summarised in Section 2.
+This will involve both the organisation of the cash flow, including the arrangement of borrowing as approporiate.
 The strategy covers the relevant treasury / prudential indicators, the current and projected debt positions and the annual investment strategy.